Home » Group & Discussion Forum Etiquette

 Sometimes, others resort to personal insults or innuendo because of your comments.
 If you did not do anything inflammatory, try not to take it too personally – they don’t know you.

 When defending yourself, do so politely based on your opinion—no personal digs.
-Always take the high road; the other forum members will respect you.
+Always take the high road, and the other forum members will respect you.

 Wrapping-up Forum & Group Tips